-Beans are rich sources of dietary fibre, which provides a prebiotic effect for the health of our gut microbiome.
-Prebiotics are non-digestible food ingredients that beneficially affect the host by selectively stimulating the growth and/or activity of bacteria in the colon, thus improving human health.
+Beans are rich sources of dietary fiber, which provides a prebiotic effect for the health of our gut microbiome.
+Prebiotics are non-digestible food ingredients that beneficially affect the host by selectively stimulating the growth and/or activity of beneficial bacteria in the colon, thus improving human health.

 Beans and lentils contain a special type of fiber called oligosaccharides, which help make up the intricate structure of plant cell walls.
 This is important because it makes them indigestible to humans but readily available for fermentation by bacteria in our large intestine.
-They also found that these polysaccharide fibres helped maintain beneficial Bifidobacterium in the gut microbiome, a very important bacteria for intestinal and overall health (17).
+Researchers have also found that these polysaccharide fibers helped maintain beneficial Bifidobacterium in the gut microbiome, a very important bacteria for intestinal and overall health (17).